vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 2. Initializaton, it downloads itself some dependant nuget packages
 3. You choose template of the page (receipe and theme).
 Receipe is the template type, it's gonna be `Blog`in our case.
 The template for this blog is slightly modified `CleanBlog`.
 4. Write your content in Markdown into `.md` files in `Input` directory
-5. Build by a console command, static HTML files outputs into the `Input` for
+5. Build by a console command, static HTML files outputs into the `Output` folder.

 #### Compiling your Markdown content into a HTML